Software Alternatives, Accelerators & Startups

 • KILLSWITCH

 So my first instinct is to setup some sorta feature-flag thing within a CMS so managers can flip the boolean, I'm exploring getunleash.io and GrowthBook.io and we already use Contentful.com within the app but they're saying they "really don't think we need to use any third party thing for a killswitch"...
-Source: almost 2 years ago
+Source: over 2 years ago

 • Need your opinion